earends/Clock-Blog/README.md

     - submit the changes or delete the event altogether
 - need to add quill editor content to blog post body
 - need to add location to the event
-- add a lock to the content control page
 - going and not going functionality to events

+-small stuff
+    - date needs to be fixed for ngmodel on update event

+- production backlog:
+    - pin for content control page will need to be backed by env or something
+    - azure key vault for backend